Danail Dochev, IICT - BAS, Bulgaria

 Sciendo archives the contents of this journal in Portico - digital long-term preservation service of scholarly books, journals and collections.

 The editorial board is participating in a growing community of Similarity Check System's users in order to ensure that the content published is original and trustworthy.
 Similarity Check is a medium that allows for comprehensive manuscripts screening, aimed to eliminate plagiarism and provide a high standard and quality peer-review process.

-Danail Dochev, Inst. of ICT – Bulg.
-Acad. of Sciences, Sofia, Bulgaria
+Danail Dochev, Institute of Information and Communication Technologies – Bulgarian Academy of Sciences, Sofia, Bulgaria

-Gennady Agre, Inst. of ICT – Bulg.
-Acad. of Sciences, Sofia, Bulgaria
+Gennady Agre, Institute of Information and Communication Technologies – Bulgarian Academy of Sciences,, Sofia, Bulgaria